requiremind/requiremind.github.io/source/_posts/2013-05-26-riding-rails-4-along-with-mongoid-and-ruby-2-dot-0.md

 comments: true
 author: Neil Rosenstech
 categories:
-- Ruby on Rails
+- ruby on rails
-- Mongoid
+- mongoid
 ---

 You're not without knowing that Rails 4 is about to kick in in a few days (weeks?), are you?
 In a recent hobby project of mine: [6LOCK](https://github.com/Raindal/6lock) (still in construction),